(# Bless the beasts and the children… #)

 I got into a discussion one time with some other pet owners about whether dogs and cats recognize their given names.
 I offered that if they do, then my cat must have thought that her name was “Git-down!”
 She certainly heard that more often than her other names.
 Her subsequent spaying, however, did render the “Whornella” epithet obsolete, and I replaced it with “Thumper” (like Bambi’s little bunny friend).
 She developed this new habit of loudly banging her feet and/or tail against the floor, the door, the bathtub or the refrigerator on frequent occasions.

 Kutjing was rather willful and tended to do as she pleased, to hell with me!
 And she had an infuriating habit of knocking things onto the floor, anything that was not fastened down.
-Besides my souvenir glass vase, she broke a mirror, a clock and my blender, among other things, and made a shambles of my LP record collection by using the edges as her personal scratching post.
+Besides my souvenir glass vase, she broke a mirror, a clock and my blender, among other things, and made a shambles of my vinyl LP record collection by using the edges as her personal scratching post.
 She wouldn’t go near the one made specifically for that purpose, and for which I paid $15!
 She was actually very sweet and affectionate, just so damned hard-headed!

 I look at it this way.
 I considered this cat, and all the others in my care, to be my adopted children, and if you have a problem child, you don’t just turn them in for a better model when they don’t do what’s expected of them.
 That’s not fair to the child or to the next people who get them.
 Being my responsibility, I just had to deal with it.
-In the case of Amneris, however, she seemed to be a hopeless cause.
+In the case of Amneris, however, she displayed no redeeming qualities and seemed to be a hopeless cause.
 I did my best with her, to no avail, so she had to go.

 On March 24, 2002, Palm Sunday, I went to church as usual, and when I returned home in the early afternoon, I found Kutjing dead.
 I don’t know the cause of death.
 I do know that only the day before, she had stopped eating and was lying around more than usual, not her normal, energetic self.
 On the surface she didn’t seem to be in any kind of pain, but I knew something was wrong, I just didn’t know what.
 It all happened so suddenly, and being a weekend, I didn’t even have a chance to take her to a vet.
 I just put the poor little thing in a shopping bag and set her outside with the trash.